MJT Mini Tour Policies & Procedures

 Any and all prior one-stroke penalties will be rescinded each time a group regains their proper position.
 This requires the group to finish a hole within 14 minutes of the group ahead.
 On the final hole, the group must finish within 17 minutes of the group ahead.

-- Caddies will be allowed for all Mini Tour players for the 2019 season.
+- Caddies are allowed for all Mini Tour players

-- Caddies will be permitted to stand on the green in order to help with the pace of play, eg tend the flag stick, encourage kids to walk faster.
-If a caddie is slowing pace by being too deliberate in helping read greens, a penalty stroke for undue delay will be accessed to the player.
+- Caddies will be permitted to stand on the green in order to help with the pace of play by tending the flag stick, encouraging kids to walk faster etc. If a caddie is slowing pace by being too deliberate in helping read greens or coaching too much, a penalty stroke for undue delay will be accessed to the player.

 - Caddies may help with Rules of Golf, scoring, carrying or pulling the player’s golf bag, keeping pace of play, and general help with the group (raking bunkers, tending the flag etc.)